-- 1. I will obey the conditions of my Canadian Visa and Study Permit and the laws and rules of British Columbia, Canada, the International Student Program Legal Agreement, School District, and the host school Student Code of Conduct. - I will not buy, use, or possess alcohol, cannabis, tobacco and vaping products, or illegal drugs.
+- 1. I will obey the conditions of my Canadian Visa and Study Permit and the laws and rules of British Columbia, Canada, the International Student Program Legal Agreement, School District, and the host school Student Code of Conduct. - 2.
+I will not buy, use, or possess alcohol, cannabis, tobacco and vaping products, or illegal drugs.
 I will never keep any alcohol, cannabis, tobacco and vaping products or illegal drugs in my homestay or my school locker.
 If I break these laws of Canada, I understand that I will be dismissed from the Program immediately. - 3.
 I will not buy, use, or possess weapons including but not limited to firearms, air guns, knives, or martial arts tools, bear spray, or other dangerous equipment.
 I will never keep any of these items in my homestay or my school locker. - 4.
 I will choose my friends carefully.
 I will not attend parties without adult supervision, or any "bush party", nor spend time with anyone who uses alcohol, cannabis, illegal drugs, or weapons.
 I understand that I may be dismissed from the Program and sent home if RMISP staff determine I am engaging in unsafe behaviors and choose to seek out and/or regularly spend time with people who are not a good influence. - 5.
 I will work hard to complete my schoolwork and be successful at school.
-I understand that academic achievement is my personal responsibility, and not that of teachers or RMISP staff.
 I agree to complete all homework, projects, assignments, and attend all scheduled tests. - 6.
-At all times, I will maintain a positive attitude, good work habits, and a passing mark in all my courses. - 7.
+I will maintain a minimum C average in all classes (60-66%) and satisfactory work habits. - 7.
 I will attend all classes every school day, unless I am sick or attending an approved field trip.
 I understand my host parent (not my agent or natural parent) must call the school to excuse me if I miss any classes.
 If I choose to skip classes, I will be subject to Letters of Expectation, probation, or dismissal. - 8.
 I will complete my own schoolwork and not submit the work or ideas of another person (friends, other students, the Internet, books, etc.) as my own in any academic assignments in my courses.
 I understand that copying someone else's work is plagiarism and is forbidden.
-I understand that doing so may lead to receiving 0% on the assignment and a Letter of Expectation or probation. - 9.
-I will not own, rent, or personally drive a motor vehicle, dirt bike, off road vehicle, snowmobile, etc. I will not attempt to obtain a Driver's License learner's permit and/or a Driver's License while in Canada. - 10.
-If I wish to arrange any travel outside my local community, I will follow RMISP rules and contact my Homestay Coordinator well in advance of the trip to request permission (minimum of 5 business days). - 11.
-I will respect my host family and obey their rules.
-I will respect RMISP and School District staff.
-I will act respectfully while out in the community.
-I understand that I represent the School District, RMISP, and my home country while in Canada.
+I understand that doing so may lead to receiving 0% on the assignment and a Letter of Expectation or probation.